-Scholarship: is at the core of postsecondary education and RDC views all faculty members as both instructors and scholars.
+Scholarship is at the core of postsecondary education and RDP views all faculty members as both instructors and scholars.
 To qualify as scholarship, the scholarly activity/research will require a high level of expertise, achieve clear goals with adequate preparation, and use methodology that is consistent with the norms of individual disciplines.
-The results of the activity must be disseminated and make a contribution to a field of knowledge.
+The results of the activity must be disseminated, open to peer review in terms consistent within the scholar's discipline and make a contribution to a field of knowledge.
 Dissemination, in a disciplinary appropriate manner, is understood to be the defining element of Scholarship and the distinguishing characteristic between it and Scholarly Activity/Research.